 dispatcher container

 Runs ctrl-exec-api in the foreground.
 Exposes port 7445 (API) and optionally 7444 (pairing, only when pairing mode is active).
-The CA, registry, and ctrl-exec cert are stored on a named volume so they persist across container restarts and image rebuilds.
+The CA, registry, and dispatcher cert are stored on a named volume so they persist across container restarts and image rebuilds.

 agent container